bisq-network/bisq2/docs/bonded_roles/bonded_roles.md

 Please read the descriptions in the oracle node document for more details about the setup of the oracle node and daonode.

-1. Make the dao proposals for the bonded roles one wants to register.
+1. Make a dao proposal for the bonded role you want to register (including a Github issue)
-2. After the voting cycle is over follow the instructions how to register the roles and nodes.
+2. After accepted by DAO voting follow the instructions in Bisq 2 how to register the role or node.
-3. Once a role is successfully registered the left navigation shows an additional Authorized role menu item.
-Inside that screen there are tabs for each registered role in case the selected user profile has multiple roles.
-Nodes do not have a management UI.
+3. Once a role is successfully registered the left navigation shows an additional `Authorized role` menu item.
+At that screen there are tabs for each registered role in case the selected user profile has multiple roles.
+Nodes do not appear in that screen as there is nothing to manage.
 4. Use the management screens for exploring the role's use cases.

-> _Note: The mediator screen is not implemented yet._
+> _Note: It is recommended for role owners to run a development node to try out the features and fully understand what the role can do and how it interacts with users._

-Registered roles are listed with details for verification.
+Registered roles are listed with the relevant details for verification.
 <img src="img/list.png" width="1200"/>